nlaquan/entity-relationship-graphdb/neo4j-guidance/docker/README.md

 * [Restore](#restore)

 ## Install
+### Neo4j configuration
+The Neo4j Docker image includes some basic configuration defaults that should not need adjustment for most cases.
+However, if interested, the full list of default configurations for Neo4j in Docker can be found on the GitHub repository.<br>
+By default, the Docker image exposes three ports for remote access:
+* `7474` for HTTP
+* `7473` for HTTPS
+* `7687` for Bolt
+We will use these ports to connect to Neo4j inside the container, accessing it from Neo4j Browser, an application, or other methods.<br>
+It is also possible to create a custom Docker image with Neo4j included, but we will not cover that here.
 ### Single Database
 Retrieving and running Neo4j within a Docker container is very simple using one of the provided images.
 We will need to execute the basic `docker run` command with the neo4j image and specify any options or versions we want along with that.
 Let us take a look at a few options available with the `docker run` command.